-All Saints Episcopal School began as St. Christopher’s Episcopal School in 1956 by several community leaders who were seeking to provide a quality private school opportunity for the Lubbock community.
+The 1950s: All Saints Episcopal School was founded as St. Christopher’s Episcopal School in 1956 by several community leaders who were seeking to provide a quality private school opportunity for the Lubbock community.
 An accelerated and enriched educational program was needed in Lubbock to meet the needs of children.
 The school opened, offering a Preschool and Kindergarten program.

-In the June of 1975, St. Christopher’s School, having operated nineteen years as a mission under St. Christopher’s Episcopal Church, became a free-standing Episcopal Institution, changing its name to All Saints Episcopal School in reflection of the three Episcopal Churches in the area, St. Christopher’s, St. Paul’s, and St. Stephen’s.
-All direction and policies for the school were transferred to an independent Board of Trustees.
+In the 1970s: In June of 1975, St. Christopher’s School, having operated nineteen years as a mission under St. Christopher’s Episcopal Church, became a free-standing Episcopal Institution, changing its name to All Saints Episcopal School in reflection of the three Episcopal Churches in the area, St. Christopher’s, St. Paul’s, and St. Stephen’s.
+All directions and policies for the school were transferred to an independent Board of Trustees.

-Faced with limited space for the student body, a capital campaign was undertaken for All Saints to build its own facility.
-The school moved into a rented facility in September 1980, and remained there until September 1984, when it moved to its 53-acre campus located at 3222 103rd Street.
+In the 1980s and the 1990s: Faced with limited space for the student body, a capital campaign was undertaken for All Saints to build its own facility.
+The school moved into a rented facility in September 1980 and remained there until September 1984, when it moved to its 53-acre campus located at 3222 103rd Street.
 Grades 7-9 were added when the school moved to its new facility.
 The school remains at this location today with additional building spaces and upgraded facilities.

 Throughout the 1980s and 1990s, All Saints enjoyed a successful era and became a thriving community of teachers, parents, and students.
 The academic standard of All Saints’ original founders remained intact.
 However, as the school has matured and developed over the years, it has grown its program to allow paths for diversified, creative, individual expression.
 The addition of extracurricular activities, including a fine arts program featuring cultural offerings in orchestra, band, choir, studio art, and theatre, and an athletic program that competes in basketball, volleyball, football, track, golf, and tennis, has offered new ways for students to enjoy self-fulfillment.